Why do we have Election Rules?

 Returning Officer

-For all elections, the Returning Officer (RO) is Charlie Slack, Deputy Chief Executive of The SU.
+For all elections, the Returning Officer (RO) is Charlie Slack, Head of Student Voice and Enagement.
 The RO is appointed annually by The SU's Board of Trustees and is ultimately responsible for ensuring free and fair elections in The SU.
-Election complaints can be escalated to the RO, however, they delegate their authority to the DRO who oversees elections day-to-day.
+Election complaints can be escalated to the RO, however, they delegate their authority to the DROs who oversee elections day-to-day.

 Deputy Returning Officer

-For all elections, the Deputy Returning Officer (DRO) are currently Amy Young Interim Head of Student Voice of The SU and Ryan Lucas Interim Head of Student Voice of The SU.
-The DRO is responsible for the day-to-day running of SU Elections and oversees the SU Officer Elections.
-The DRO will be the individual who examines and responds to all elections grievances in the first instance.
-The DRO is also responsible for candidate welfare during Officer elections and is in frequent contact with candidates.
-Contact the DRO by emailing: sureturningofficer@bath.ac.uk.
+For all elections, the Deputy Returning Officers (DROs) are currently Amy Young, Insight and Engagement Manager, and Ryan Lucas, Education Manager.
+The DROs are responsible for the day-to-day running of SU Elections and oversees the SU Officer Elections.
+The DROs will examine and respond to all elections grievances in the first instance.
+The DROs are also responsible for candidate welfare during Officer elections and is in frequent contact with candidates.
+Contact the DROs by emailing: sureturningofficer@bath.ac.uk.

 Chair of Democratic Procedures Team

-The Chair of Elections Committee is Peter Irvine for the 2022-2023 year.
-The Chair of Elections is a student appointed by the DRO.
-They are responsible for the running of the Elections Committee and coordinating key election events such as Questions to Candidates, Results night, and others.
+The Chair of DPT is a student appointed by the Nominations Panel.
+They are responsible for the running of DPT and coordinating key election events such as Questions to Candidates, Results Night, and others.
 The Chair is also in contact with SU Officer candidates throughout the election period.

 External Appeals Officer

-For all elections, the External Appeals Officer (EAO) is Caroline Dangerfield, Deputy Chief Executive of Bath Spa SU.
-The EAO is an independent contact which the RO/DRO can escalate complaints and grievance appeals to.
+For all elections, the External Appeals Officer (EAO) is Prof. Bernie Morley, Board of Trustee Member for The SU Bath.
+The EAO is an independent contact which the RO/DROs can escalate complaints and grievance appeals to.
 Their job is to be the final arbiter for election grievances that are continually appealed.

 Acting Returning Officers